AdamISZ/aut-ct/docs/RPC-API.md

 #### Definition of response fields
 * `address` - a string containing a bitcoin address.
 The address provided will be of type `p2tr`, for the current network.
-* `privkey_file_loc` - echo of request (acts as confirmation that the private key, in WIF format, has been written to that file.)
+* `privkey_file_loc` - echo of request (acts as confirmation that the private key, in WIF format, has been written and encrypted to that file.)
 * `accepted` - an integer. if 0, it means the operation succeeded, negative integers represent an error.
 See `src/autct.rs` for detailed error messages.